 - Preference given to students with financial hardship

 How to Apply:

-Students must apply for the "Eau Claire Internship Fund” job posting on Handshake.
-Students must submit a resume, three professional references (references can be from faculty), and letter of application (no longer than two pages) that addresses each of the following questions:
+Students must apply for the job posting on Handshake.
+Students must submit a resume, two professional reference letters (references can be from faculty), and letter of application (no longer than two pages) that addresses each of the following questions:

 - If you do have an internship confirmed in Eau Claire: please include a job description and offer letter (this does not count towards the two-page maximum).
 It is not a requirement to already have an internship secured to apply for funding.